-- When HCI US provides services to clients and candidates based in the US, the data is always held in the US and is not usually transferred within the EEA or the UK, as generally there is no business need to do so.
+- When Harrison Clarke US provides services to clients and candidates based in the US, the data is always held in the US and is not usually transferred to the EEA or the UK, as generally there is no business need to do so.

-Some non-EEA countries do not have the same data protection laws as within the UK and the EEA, but HCI commits to ensuring that EU and UK residence suffer no consequence or impact to their privacy rights in the event of an international transfer.
+Some non-EEA countries do not have the same data protection laws as within the UK and the EEA, but Harrison Clarke commits to ensuring that EU and UK residents suffer no consequence or impact to their privacy rights in the event of an international transfer.

 Other International Transfers

-- The individual candidate or client contact has explicitly consented after being informed of the risks of the transfers due to the absence of an adequacy decision and appropriate safeguards.
+- Where the individual concerned has specifically consented after being informed of the risks due to the absence of an adequacy decision or other appropriate safeguards.

 Under the GDPR both our candidates and clients residing within the EU or UK have a number of important rights free of charge.
-We also extend those rights to our US contacts.
 In summary, those include rights to: